 When people don’t trust each other, they tend to hoard information instead of sharing it openly.
 You get more misunderstandings, and more meetings to untangle those misunderstandings.
 When project teams don’t trust each other to follow through with commitments, you get more meetings to make sure everything is still on track.
 And when managers don’t trust their team to do quality work, you get more meetings to micromanage.

 If this sounds like your problem, look for ways to build trust on your team and throughout the company.
 There are volumes written on this topic.
-But one of my favorite ways to get started is to add a check-in round to the start of your team meetings.
+But one of my favorite ways to get started is to add an opening round to the start of your team meetings.
 It’ll help everyone understand each other better, see each other as full human beings, and over time, it can build a foundation of trust.

 Why this stuff matters

 Some people think of their workplace culture as static.
 They assume that things will never change.
 But workplaces are remarkably flexible, and you can create change on your team.